 Hatha yoga is a powerful tool for self-transformation.
 It asks us to bring our attention to our breath, which helps us to still the fluctuations of the mind and be more present in the unfolding of each moment.

-what Is the Difference between streching fitness and yoga:
+What Is the Difference between stretching fitness and yoga:

 Unlike stretching or fitness, yoga is more than just physical postures.
 Patanjali’s eight-fold path illustrates how the physical practice is just one aspect of yoga.
 Even within the physical practice, yoga is unique because we connect the movement of the body and the fluctuations of the mind to the rhythm of our breath.
 Connecting the mind, body, and breath helps us to direct our attention inward.
 Through this process of inward attention, we learn to recognize our habitual thought patterns without labeling them, judging them, or trying to change them.
 We become more aware of our experiences from moment to moment.
 The awareness that we cultivate is what makes yoga a practice, rather than a task or a goal to be completed.
 Your body will most likely become much more flexible by doing yoga, and so will your mind.